Turkish passport: Biometric passport

 Turkish biometric passport, compatible with the new ICAO standards, have been available since 1 June 2010.
 Application appointments for the new passports can be reserved online through the government's website, applications must be lodged in person.

 Multiple passports

 People with valid reasons may be allowed to hold more than one passport.
 This usually applies to people who travel frequently for business and may need a passport to travel while the other person is waiting for a visa to another country.
 Some Muslim-majority countries, such as Lebanon, Syria, Kuwait, Iran, Iraq, Pakistan, Saudi Arabia, Sudan, and Yemen, do not issue visas to visitors who have an Israeli stamp or visa in their passport.
 In this case, the person can apply for a second passport to avoid travel problems.

-Turkish Citizenship by Investment

-Any applicant must purchase a property worth $400,000 to obtain a Turkish passport and citizenship.
-In this way, they can go through the process of obtaining a Turkish passport through property purchase in a short period of time and obtain Turkish citizenship.